-This comedy special made me laugh at the parenting moments that used to make me cry On taking kid pictures: “Even as a bare minimum parent, you have to take pictures.
+On taking kid pictures: "Even as a bare minimum parent, you have to take pictures.
 Not enough to document every second of your child’s waking life—and certainly not as many as overachieving parents—but enough to convince your kid they had a good childhood.
 It might be a lie, but that’s okay because you’re the one holding the camera.
 History is written by the victors.
-Except in parenting, where it’s written by you.”
+Except in parenting, where it’s written by you."

 On grandparents: "From an ethical standpoint, there’s nothing worse than pawning off your child on your own parents.
 But from a bare minimum perspective, it’s a job well done.
 This is a book about how to be a lazy parent, not a good person.
 Morals are too much work."

 On siblings: "If you have enough children, they’ll raise themselves.
 Like any pack animal, siblings form a hierarchy.
 Your children will know which kid is in charge and which kid they would eat if it really came down to it.
 It pays not to be the youngest or the chubbiest."